MannLabs/refquant/README.md

 ### Pip

-refquant can be installed in an existing Python 3.8 environment with a single `bash` command. *This `bash` command can also be run directly from within a Jupyter notebook by prepending it with a `!`*:
+RefQuant can be installed in an existing Python 3.8 environment with a single `bash` command. *This `bash` command can also be run directly from within a Jupyter notebook by prepending it with a `!`*:

 ```bash
 pip install refquant
 ```

-Installing refquant like this avoids conflicts when integrating it in other tools, as this does not enforce strict versioning of dependancies.
-However, if new versions of dependancies are released, they are not guaranteed to be fully compatible with refquant.
-While this should only occur in rare cases where dependencies are not backwards compatible, you can always force refquant to use dependancy versions which are known to be compatible with:
+Installing RefQuant like this avoids conflicts when integrating it in other tools, as this does not enforce strict versioning of dependancies.
+However, if new versions of dependancies are released, they are not guaranteed to be fully compatible with RefQuant.
+While this should only occur in rare cases where dependencies are not backwards compatible, you can always force RefQuant to use dependancy versions which are known to be compatible with:

 ```bash
 pip install "refquant[stable]"
 ```

-NOTE: You might need to run `pip install pip==21.0` before installing refquant like this.
+NOTE: You might need to run `pip install pip==21.0` before installing RefQuant like this.
 Also note the double quotes `"`.

 For those who are really adventurous, it is also possible to directly install any branch (e.g. `@development`) with any extras (e.g. `#egg=refquant[stable,development-stable]`) from GitHub with e.g.